 Silent Hill: Shattered Memories

-The cutscene in Shattered Memories where Harry meets up with Michelle in the bar.
-After Michelle says a few things about how her relationship wasn't what she thought it was, it then cuts to a shot of Harry, whose staring-off-into-space expression indicates that he wasn't paying attention.
+- The cutscene where Harry meets up with Michelle in the bar.
+After Michelle says a few things about how her relationship wasn't what she thought it was, it cuts to a shot of Harry, whose staring-off-into-space expression indicates that he wasn't paying attention.

 Silent Hill: Downpour

 - Every time Murphy screams, he sounds ridiculous.
 It's understandable that he would scream like that when the Void is tearing pieces of existence out of him, but he does so constantly, even when slipping down what's basically a water slide.

 - And then there's the childish "Get away from me!" he'll do on occasion.

 - The flashback of Charlie's death: "CHARLIIIIEEEEE!!!"
 Then we get treated to an awkward closeup of a little girl screaming.
 The models definitely don't do it justice.

 - While the games' soundtracks are excellent for the most part, it is kind of amusing when Mary Elizabeth McGlynn informs us (in "I Want Love") that "[her] Swiss cheese heart knooooows!
 Only kindness can fill its hoooooles!"
 (Swiss cheese, really?)